ArtS/arts.github.com/_posts/2013-08-21-resume-trawling-job-ads.md

 type: post
 published: true
 ---
-Sometimes you come across a job ad and think - man, that's totally awesome role, and the technologies are just right - all the new, sparkling stuff, none of the yesteryear's spaghetty-code-promoting proprietary technologies; and the project sounds way too rad - an uber social-geolocation-photosharing crowdsourcing app for neo-hipsters.
+Sometimes you come across a job ad and think - _man, that's a totally awesome role, and the technologies are just right - all the spanking new, koolkids tech, none of those yesteryear's spaghetty-code-promoting proprietary technologies; and the project sounds way too rad - an uber social-geolocation-photosharing crowdsourcing app for neo-hipsters_.
 Without further ado you reach for your CV that's been just updated and off it goes.

 If the process above looks awfully similar to an impulse purchase that all of us had fallen for at some point (credit due to clever marketers and display front designers with their social-proof instilling, immediate-urgency exploitation techniques), there's a reason why it is so.
 But first let's look at what resume trawling, as a practice, is.

-#### What is trawling
+## What is trawling

 There's a particular type of job ads out there in the wild - ones that have no real job opening behind them.
 These are posted by